 7.3 Identify and Rank Impaired and Threatened Waters

-In accordance with Section 303(d) of the CWA, 40 CFR Part 130 establishes the process by which states and authorized tribes identify an impaired waterbody that is polluted or otherwise degraded such that it does not meet applicable state or tribal WQS.
-In identifying impaired waters, it is important that the Section 303(d) listing process consider all parts of the state or tribal WQS to ensure that antidegradation policies and narrative provisions as well as parameter-specific water quality criteria are attained.
+In accordance with Section 303(d) of the CWA, 40 CFR Part 130 establishes requirements for the process by which states and authorized tribes identify an impaired waterbody that is not meeting any applicable state or tribal WQS including designated uses, numeric and narrative water quality criteria, and antidegradation requirements.

 When using the integrated reporting approach, the EPA recommends that states and tribes report on the status of all waterbodies in the following five categories: